yangchen1/desktop/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for your contributing!
-My requests are few things.
-Please read below.
+Thank you for your interest in contributing!

 ## Issue
-Thank you for feedback.
-When you report a problem, please pay attention to following points.
+Thank you for your feedback.
+When you report a problem, please pay attention to following points:

 ### Does it happen on web browsers? (especially Chrome)
 Mattermost Desktop is based on Electron, which integrates the Chrome engine within a standalone application.